troessner/articles/draft-how-does-mutant-work.markdown

 means "Send the message `phrase` to `self`."
 The "nil" argument denotes that there is no explicit receiver, so `self` is the implicit one.

-But you don't have to take my word for it: Using the `ruby-parse` executable that comes along with the `Parser` gem we can quickly check
+You can quickly check this out yourself using the `ruby-parse` executable that comes along with the `Parser` gem (so `gem install parser`):

 ```Ruby
 ($) ruby-parse -e '"#{@phrase}"'